Expats moving to Germany with kids can look forward to enjoying many benefits once they overcome the initial challenges during the transition.

 Although there is a central enrolment available through the city council, there are no available places until the start of the school year.
 This could mean that you have to wait several months, until the last minute before term starts, for a confirmation that your child can even have a place.

 For many expat parents in Germany, this can be extremely frustrating, especially for working mothers.
-After all, there is no institutional childcare system available to provide quality childcare which covers a full-time working schedule.
-That said, many expats report that German kindergartens are much better and cheaper than in their native counties.
+After all, there is no institutional childcare system available to provide quality childcare that covers a full-time working schedule.
+That said, many expats report that German kindergartens are much better and cheaper than in their native countries.
 They are also known to be well organized and well-staffed.

 To look for local daycare services, check your area’s Youth Welfare Office (Jugendamt).
 Ask friends, neighbors, and colleagues for recommendations.
 When choosing where to apply, consider the location, the child-to-minder ratio, and whether the staff speaks English.
 It’s also important to check the opening hours and whether food is provided.
 You can find out more in our guide to German preschool and daycare options.